How To Eat Plant-Based On A Budget

 4. Dine-In More Than You Eat Out

-Although going out to eat can be fun, it’s usually costly as well.
+Although going out to eat can be fun, it’s usually costly.
 The average price for a meal while dining out in the U.S. is $30 or more for a mid-range priced restaurant.
 Meanwhile, I often find myself thinking that could have used that money spent on a night out to buy all of the ingredients that it takes to make that same dish multiple times.
 If cooking is something that you love to do, you may fall in love with preparing new dishes filled with wonderful greens, beans, legumes, and all kinds of plants that you’ve never ventured to try before.

-5. Dumpster Dive & Discount Grocery
+5. Try Dumpster Diving & Hit Up The Discount Grocery

 While traveling across the U.S., I would often go dumpster-diving for dinner.
 Although this sounds absurd to some, we throw away an unthinkable about of perfectly good, plant-based foods.
 Here’s a great resource to chew on while deciding if dumpster-diving is for you.

 If dumpster diving just isn’t your thing, discount stores are a great resource as well.
 Ask locals in your area or search online to see if there is one or more located near you.
-You can often find amazing prodcuts, including specialty vegan cheeses and yogurts, at a fourth of the normal price!
+You can often find amazing products, including specialty vegan cheeses and yogurts, at a fourth of the normal price!